sa171/vocab_app/README.md

 # vocab_app

 Purpose:
-  Creation of a vocab app that will fetchy words and their meanings and present a questionare before user.
+  Creation of a vocab app that will fetch words and their meanings which are presented before user as a  questionare.

  Functionality:
  1. Authentication(basic, token)